mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 7 Transactions

-This chapter guides users through practicing inputting multiple invoices into QuickBooks Online and verifying the results by comparing them with expected balances in the trial balance and customer balance detail reports.
+This chapter guides users through practicing inputting multiple invoices into QBO and verifying the results by comparing them with expected balances in the trial balance and customer balance detail reports.
 Users are encouraged to enter the invoices one by one and check that their final balances match the provided figures.

 1. **Review Initial Reports:**
    - Check the trial balance to note the current balances before entering the new invoices.
    - Check the customer balance detail report to see existing customer balances.

 2. **Enter Invoices:**
-   - Enter each invoice into QuickBooks Online with the following details:
+   - Enter each invoice into QBO with the following details:
      - **Invoice 1003**:
        - Date: As specified
        - Quantity: As specified
        - Item: As specified
        - Customer: As specified
      - **Invoice 1004**:
        - Date: As specified
        - Quantity: As specified
        - Item: As specified